exonum/exonum-doc/README.md

 ## Contributing

 In order to contribute, fork this repository, make some changes, and then submit them as a pull request.
 Simple!
+Note that the repository uses [`master` / `develop` branching][git-branching] to allow for continuous deployment on the exonum.com website.

 Notice that the repository uses a set of [linters][wiki:lint] to check possible problems with the contributed documents: